||Hike Type: Strenuous||Pass: Natl. Park Pass|

 Do you need a permit to hike to Camp Muir?

-A wilderness permit is required to hike to Camp Muir, but it is required for overnight camping.
+A wilderness permit is not required to hike to Camp Muir, but it is required for overnight camping.
 Please Note: Those wishing to climb above 10,000 feet or onto any glaciers must pay the climbing cost recovery fee AND get a climbing permit.
 This includes skiers or “single push climbers”.
-Climbers who wish to camp overnight must also get a Wilderness Permit in order to acquire a camp site.
+Climbers who wish to camp overnight must also get a Wilderness Permit in order to acquire a campsite.

 |Starting Point: 46.78627,-121.73571|